bentutka/weather-forecasting-sarima/README.md

 # Forecasting Maximum Daily Temperature in the LR Area (1960)

 ### Overview
-This project analyzes and forecasts **maximum daily temperatures** for the Little Rock (LR) area, using historical data from **1940–1959**.
+This project analyzes and forecasts maximum daily temperatures for the Little Rock (LR) area, using historical data from **1940–1959**.
-The goal was to develop statistical time series models to predict the **maximum daily temperature for 1960**, comparing model performance using error metrics and visual forecasts.
+The goal was to develop statistical time series models to predict the maximum daily temperature for 1960, comparing model performance using error metrics and visual forecasts.

 ---